Six Nations results, standings and top try-scorers

-France, Ireland and Wales all have three home games while England and Italy have two each.
+France, Ireland and Wales all had three home games while Scotland, England and Italy had two each.

 Round 1